 Harry, because he knew the Maryland area, participated in numerous destructive raids for the Confederacy in and around Baltimore.
 After the war, Harry became a police commissioner of the Baltimore Police Department.
 When he died in 1872, he was buried on Confederate Hill with other confederates, in SW Baltimore.
 Though Harry was a confederate, he chose, in his last will and testament, to be buried in his Baltimore Police uniform.
 But, because of his confederate past, the state would not allow his body to be buried in Maryland soil with the Maryland seal.

 It is still found on our uniform buttons to this day.
-His buttons were ordered cut off his uniform by the state.
-The story and legend handed down to police through the years was that if you were on a promotional list and really wanted to be promoted, you went to Harry Gilmore's grave and placed a brass BPD uniform button on his grave.
+His buttons were ordered to be cut off of his uniform by the state.
+The story and legend handed down to police through the years were that if you were on a promotional list and really wanted to be promoted, you went to Harry Gilmore's grave and placed a brass BPD uniform button on his grave.
 I have heard of some officers who pursued this course and were, in fact, promoted.
 In late 1998, Tim O'Connell and I wanted to see if the legend was still true.
 There was a Sergeant; we'll call Sergeant P, who was on a promotional list for Lieutenant and the list was soon to run out.
 The sergeant had an open IID number and he himself thought he would never make it and was very sad.
 So, Tim and I took Sergeant P to Confederate Hill to place the button.
 It was raining.
 I instructed Sergeant P to place the uniform button on a ledge on Harry's grave.
 He did.
 I then told him to get on his knees in the mud and "ask for Harry's help in being promoted".
 He did.

 Within a week the IID number was cleared and he was promoted to Lieutenant.
 Harry still has the power.